If you live with IBS and/or IBD, a common thought is, “Is fiber helping or hurting me?”

 (That fact is taken from the book, “Gut and Psychology Syndrome.”)

 Fiber is phenomenal for those without gut imbalances.
-In fact, for those who are not consuming large amounts of fiber and have a normal digestive system, I’d urge you to get moving with your fiber immediately.
+In fact, for those who are not consuming large amounts of fiber and have normal digestive system function, I’d urge you to get moving with your fiber immediately.

 And what happens next with inflammation?
 You got it.
 All of the unpleasant problems that continue to drain you daily.